-A funny, frank, and occasionally explicit insight into heterosexual female desire, read out loud by a man.
-MANWATCHING begins with a male comedian being given a script they have never seen before.
-They read the script out loud, sight unseen, in front of an audience.
-This is a show about what one woman thinks about when she thinks about sex with men.
+A funny, frank, and occasionally explicit insight into heterosexual female desire, read out loud by a male comedian.
+MANWATCHING is a show about what one woman thinks about when she thinks about sex with men.

-Meet Leah and Chris; raised on Harry Potter, New Labour and a belief they would be special.
-But what happens when dreams don’t become reality?
-Set over three decades, from Cool Britannia to Brexit Britain, this is gig theatre from the award-winning team behind Weekend Rockstars.
+Leah and Chris were raised on Harry Potter, New Labour and a belief they would be special.
+Gig theatre about when dreams don’t become reality, from the team behind the award-winning Weekend Rockstars.

 Roddy Bottum (Faith No More, Imperial Teen) presents the world premiere of a tragic and dark love story based on the folklore of Sasquatch, the elusive man-beast who silently stalks the forest.

 We want to talk about masculinity and patriarchy, but the words that exist aren’t good enough.
 So there’s music and dance too.
 RashDash return with their Fringe First winning show about gender and language.

 A village, Millers Hollow, is haunted by werewolves.
 Night falls and the innocent villagers are murdered in their sleep.
 By day, the villagers try to pick off the werewolves.
 Who will survive?
 A game of accusation, bluffing and assassination.